8x Maastricht squares with terraces

 Kesselskade

-Parallel to the banks of the river Maas and in the centre of Maastricht are the Kesselskade and Maasboulevard.
+Parallel to the banks of the river Meuse and in the centre of Maastricht are the Kesselskade and Maasboulevard.
 From the terraces you look out over the river and the Sint-Servaas bridge.
 This iconic 13th-century stone arch bridge connects this side of the river with the Wyck district.
 The Kesselskade used to be the quay of the Liège-Maastricht Canal.
 After 1962, the canal was filled in and the Maasboulevard came into its place.
 In front of the old buildings of the former quay are terraces with good views.
 Like Sweet Coffee where you can go for coffee with a sweet treat.

 -